 Vishay Intertechnology, Inc. is a leading international manufacturer and supplier of passive and active electronic components.
 Passive components include resistors, capacitors, transducers and inductors.
 Our offering of active components includes discrete semiconductors, diodes, rectifiers, infrared data communications devices and power and analog switching circuits.
 Passive electronic components and discrete active electronic components, together with integrated circuits, are the primary elements of almost every electronic circuit.
 We offer our customers "one-stop" access to one of the most comprehensive electronic component lines of any manufacturer in the United States, Europe and Asia.
 Our components are used in virtually all types of electronic products, including those in the industrial, automotive, consumer electronics, telecommunications, electronics manufacturing services, computer and military/aerospace markets.
-We had total net sales of \$1.82 billion in 2002 and total net sales of \$1.6 billion for the nine months ended September 30, 2003.
+We had total net sales of \$1.82 billion in 2002 and total net sales of \$2.17 billion in 2003.